Ashish-Github193/Portmux/README.md

 ## Requirements

 - Python 3.10 or higher
-- tmux installed on your system
+- tmux installed on your system (works well with tmux version 3.5a)
 - SSH access to remote servers

 ## Development